 SUSTAINABILITY Energy and climate change

-Gold Fields is acutely aware of the severity of climate-related risks.
+Gold Fields is acutely aware of the severity of climate-related risks, as well as societal expectations that companies should play their part in reducing carbon emissions.
 Furthermore, we also understand the value of the opportunities available in a low-carbon future.
-The impacts of climate change are real and immediate, due to:
+The impacts of climate change are real and immediate, mainly due to:

 GROUP ENERGY CONSUMPTION